Skip to primary navigation Skip to content Skip to footer

 14. Eastern Shore Bouillabaisse at Sunset Pointe

+Enjoy breathtaking views and outstanding food at Sunset Pointe, where the Eastern Shore Bouillabaisse is a standout.
 Fresh shellfish, Gulf shrimp, Gulf fish, leeks, fennel, red and green tomato, and a white wine seafood broth.
-It’s a bowl of local seafood, all in one place.
+A bowl of local seafood goodness, best enjoyed on the deck at sunset.

 15. Sushi at Master Joe’s